-PROPOSALS FOR THE 2023 ANNUAL MEETING OF SHAREHOLDERS
+PROPOSALS FOR THE 2024 ANNUAL MEETING OF SHAREHOLDERS

-We did not receive any shareholder proposals prior to the deadline for 2022 proposals required by our Bylaws and described in our proxy statement for the 2021 Annual Meeting.
-If you want to present a proposal in our proxy statement for the 2023 annual meeting of shareholders, send the proposal to FTI Consulting, Inc., Attn: Corporate Secretary, at our principal executive office located at 555 12th Street NW, Suite 700, Washington, D.C.
+We did not receive any shareholder proposals prior to the deadline for 2023 proposals required by our Bylaws and described in our proxy statement for our 2022 Annual Meeting.
+If you want to present a proposal in our proxy statement for the 2024 annual meeting of shareholders, send the proposal to FTI Consulting, Inc., Attn: Corporate Secretary, at our principal executive office located at 555 12th Street NW, Suite 700, Washington, D.C.
 20004.
 Shareholders intending to present a proposal at our annual meeting must comply with the requirements and provide the information set forth in our current Bylaws.
-Under our current Bylaws, a shareholder must deliver notice of a proposal and any required information to our Corporate Secretary not earlier than the 150th day nor later than 5:00 p.m., Eastern Time, on the 120th day prior to the first anniversary of the date of the proxy statement for the preceding year's annual meeting of shareholders, provided, however, that in the event that the date of the annual meeting is advanced or delayed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, notice by the shareholder to be timely must be delivered not earlier than the 150th day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting, as originally convened, or the tenth day following the day on which public announcement of such meeting is first made.
+Under our current Bylaws, a shareholder must deliver notice of a proposal and any required information to our Corporate Secretary not earlier than the 150th day nor later than 5:00 p.m., Eastern Time, on the 120th day prior to the first anniversary of the date of the proxy statement for the preceding year's annual meeting of shareholders, provided, however, that in the event that the date of the annual meeting is advanced or delayed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting of shareholders, or if no annual meeting of shareholders was held in the preceding year, notice by the shareholder to be timely must be so delivered not earlier than the 150th day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern Time, on the later of the 120th day prior to the date of such annual meeting, as originally convened, or the tenth day following the day on which public announcement of the date of such meeting is first made.
 A shareholder's notice to the Corporate Secretary must be in writing and set forth as to each matter such shareholder proposes to bring before the annual meeting of shareholders the information and materials required by our current Bylaws.
-For the annual meeting of shareholders in 2023, we must receive this notice no earlier than November 16, 2022 and no later than 5:00 p.m., Eastern Time, on December 16, 2022.
-If a shareholder wishes to submit a proposal at the 2023 annual meeting and to have that proposal included in management's proxy statement in accordance with Rule 14a-8, the proposal must be submitted in accordance with Rule 14a-8 and be received by the Corporate Secretary no less than 120 days before the date our proxy statement was released to shareholders in connection with our previous year's annual meeting of shareholders, which will be December 16, 2022.
+For the annual meeting of shareholders in 2023, we must receive this notice no earlier than November 26, 2023 and no later than 5:00 p.m., Eastern Time, on December 26, 2023.
+If a shareholder wishes to submit a proposal at the 2024 annual meeting and to have that proposal included in management's proxy statement in accordance with Rule 14a-8, the proposal must be submitted in accordance with Rule 14a-8 and be received by the Corporate Secretary no less than 120 days before the date our proxy statement was released to shareholders in connection with our previous year's annual meeting of shareholders, which will be December 26, 2023.

-DEFINITIONS AND RECONCILIATIONS OF NON-GAAP TO GAAP FINANCIAL MEASURES
+DEFINITIONS AND RECONCILIATIONS OF NON-GAAP TO THE MOST DIRECTLY COMPARABLE GAAP FINANCIAL MEASURES

 Certain financial measures presented in our Proxy Statement have not been presented or prepared in accordance with generally accepted accounting principles in the United States ("GAAP").
-Certain of these financial measures are considered not in conformity with GAAP ("non-GAAP financial measures") under the rules promulgated by the Securities and Exchange Commission.
+Certain of these financial measures are considered not in conformity with GAAP ("non-GAAP financial measures") under the rules promulgated by the U.S. Securities and Exchange Commission.